haimbilia/BuyHub/readme.txt

     => 063991 - The fields' arrangement is not correct under the Order Summary on the Order details page at the admin's, seller's, and buyer's end
     => 063993 - Seller and Buyer: Return/Cancelled status is not showing in the timeline on the order details page at the seller's and buyer's end
-    => 064015 - Buyer: Volume discount should be shown in different color
+    => 064015 - Buyer: Volume discount should be shown in different color => 064017 - Admin: Product's name is not visible.

 UAT points: